YuntianChen/SGA-PDE/README.md

 MetaNN_generator.py: Optional module.
 Build the neural network (surrogate model) for generating Metadata and evaluate the neural network by RMSE and R2.
 This module is not used by default.
-More details about the Metadata can be found in DL-PDE (https://arxiv.org/ftp/arxiv/papers/1908/1908.04463.pdf).
+More details about the Metadata can be found in [DL-PDE](https://arxiv.org/ftp/arxiv/papers/1908/1908.04463.pdf).

 Data_generator.py: Optimal module.
 Generate the metadata and compare it with raw data.
 This module is not used by default.
 More details about the Metadata can be found in DL-PDE (https://arxiv.org/ftp/arxiv/papers/1908/1908.04463.pdf).